rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 built._

-[Name Needed][name-needed] by [@DomWilliams0][domwilliams-github] is a one-man effort to produce an open source, intuitive and high performance Dwarf Fortress-esque game with a custom engine.
+[Name Needed][name-needed] by [@DomWilliams0][domwilliams-github] is a one-man effort to produce an open source, intuitive, and high-performance Dwarf Fortress-esque game with a custom engine.

-Recent progress has been on procedural terrain generation, the player UI, item stacks and build jobs.
+Recent progress has been on procedural terrain generation, the player UI, item stacks, and build jobs.
 A major refactor of the AI system integrated Rust's superb `async`/`await` support, which is documented in the most recent devlog.

 - [Devlog #5: voxel world goals][name-needed-devlog5]